labeaudion/411-final-project/README.md

 ## Application Description

+This application is a Flask-based API that allows users to manage their stock portfolio, including creating accounts, logging in, adding/removing stocks, and tracking portfolio value.
 The application can only make 25 API calls a day for free, so it was hard to perform extensive testing.

 ## Route Descriptions